auanasgheps/snapraid-aio-script/README.md

 - When the script is done sends an email with the results, both in case of error or success.

 ### Additional Information
+- Docker container management
-- Docker container management, if enabled, will manage containers before SnapRAID operations and restore them when finished.
+	- Manage containers before SnapRAID operations and restore them when finished.
 It avoids nasty errors aboud data being written during SnapRAID sync.
 	- Support for local or remote Docker instances.
 Also manage multiple remote Docker instances at once.
 		- **Note:** Remote Docker instances require SSH passwordless access.
 	- You can either choose to pause or stop your containers.
+- Custom Hooks
+	- Define shell commands or scripts to be run before and after SnapRAID operations.
 - Healthchecks.io and Telegram can be used to track script execution time and promptly alert about errors.
 - Important messages are also sent to the system log.
 - Emails are still the best place to get detailed but readable information.